 6. Database Connection Error

-An error message saying “Error establishing a database connection” indicates that WordPress can’t connect to the MySQL database.
-This stops your site from loading properly.
+Error establishing a database connection” indicates a problem with your WordPress database.
+It suggests that WordPress can’t connect to the MySQL database, which stops your site from loading properly.

 7. Syntax Error

-A “Parse error: syntax error” message means there’s incorrect code in your site’s files, usually from recent changes or copied code that contains errors.
+A “Parse error: syntax error” message means incorrect code in your site’s files, usually from recent changes or copied code that contains errors.
 This prevents the site from functioning correctly.

-Method 1 | How to fix Wrong Login URL
+Method 1 | How to fix the Wrong Login URL

 Step-by-Step Guide to Fixing the Wrong Login URL Issue